Schizophrenia: Definition, Symptoms, Causes and Diagnosis

 The behavior can also be manifested as repeated movements without having any purpose.
 In severe cases, it gets really hard for the patient to keep up with the normal social and functional life.

-Did you know that people suffering from schizophrenia are often considered to have another condition called anosognosia?
+Did you know that person with schizophrenia are often considered to have another condition called anosognosia?

 Anosognosia is a synonym for “to not know a disease”.
 Basically, it is the lack of ability to accept that they are having a condition that is consistent with a certain set of symptoms and a formal diagnosis.